 Learning Issues: Children with other learning or developmental milestone difficulties are more likely to have speech problems.
 In addition, if a person has phonological awareness difficulties (i.e., the ability to hear the differences between sounds in words.
 For instance, telling the difference between the “t” and “k”, recognizing the first sound in a word or knowing when words rhyme), the person may have trouble producing a sound accurately given that they can’t identify the sounds properly.

 Cultural Issues: When English is not the child’s native language, or they are exposed to a second language, they may be unfamiliar with particular English sounds.
-Learning to accurately pronounce sounds from another language might require specific instruction.
+Mastering the accurate pronunciation of sounds in a new language often requires targeted instruction.

-But no matter, what the reason for why a child is struggling to pronounce particular sounds, they can successfully learn.
+But no matter the reason behind your child’s struggle to pronounce particular sounds, they can successfully overcome it and succeed.

 1st: Art of Listening: They need to learn to distinguish between this sound and other sounds and recognize when it is pronounced correctly.

 2nd: Muscle Learning: Every sound is created with our oral structures (e.g., lips, teeth, tongue, roof of the mouth, vocal chords).
-They must learn the particular placement and movement to correctly pronounce the sounds.
+They must learn the particular placement and movement to pronounce the sounds accurately.

 3rd: Consistent Practice: Like any new skill, practicing this novel sound movement requires consistent practice to make it a habit.